ROI (Return of Investment) is calculated using the unrealized P&L of position in coins / initial margin of position.

 - An increase in leverage will reduce the initial margin required

 - A decrease in leverage will increase the initial margin required.

-Thus with the same unrealized P&L, the initial margin increases the ROE will be reduced while a reduction in the initial margin will increase the ROE, even though the actual unrealized P&L in coins is the same.
+Thus with the same unrealized P&L, the initial margin increases the ROI will be reduced while a reduction in the initial margin will increase the ROI, even though the actual unrealized P&L in coins is the same.